Bayesian Quantum Amplitude Estimation: Integration Methods

-Another advantage of the Bayesian approach is its natural ability to accommodate noise models by adapting the likelihood function.
-This brings the ability to study the undesirable properties alongside the parameters of interest.
-As the former undermine the characterization of the latter, this offers a largely customizable path to robust characterization, without any structural modifications to the algorithm.
-On the one hand, we can account for the fact that the system's behavior is affected by confounding factors, and correct the estimates accordingly.
-On the other, we are in a position to pursue realistic measurement selection under less than ideal conditions.

-Both of these advantages are inhibited by optimization based approaches.
-While they technically still allow for modeling at least static noise, they are ill-equipped to deal with high-dimensional probability distributions.
-Optimization blindly seeks probability density without heeding volume; whereas it is their product, the probability mass, what best conveys information \cite{betancourt2018, ramoa2024}.
-As the parameter space's dimension grows, volume moves away from the highest probability region(s), rendering their contribution to the distribution's behavior negligible.
-Integration weighs the density according to volume, making it a more sound approach.

-Secondly, optimization restricts adaptivity.
-In \cite{suzuki2020}, heuristic pre-defined measurements are used instead, but they do not attain the Heisenberg limit.
-An adaptive strategy could be adopted where the interim mode is found in between measurements and used to inform the following ones.
-However, this information is very limited, and can become unreliable for the reasons described above.

-To enjoy the flexibility, robustness and scalability of integration, it is vital that one employs efficient integration methods.
-Furthermore, to enable adaptivity, these methods must be compatible with sequential data processing.
-Section \ref{sub:integration} discusses this.

-Incorporating a description of noise into Bayesian inference requires a noise model.
-We consider that the noise model is given, but it can be learned from the data \cite{gentile2021}.
-If the parameters are known, inference can proceed directly without significant modifications.
-If they are not, one must switch to a multi-parameter estimation regime, augmenting the likelihood model with these extra parameters.
-They can then be estimated alongside the amplitude, and dynamically adapt to the quantum device in real-time.

-Alternatively, if the noise does not have strong time fluctuations, it can be learned in a pre-processing phase.
-This can be done once for a given quantum device, and periodically calibrated.
-Even if there are strong time fluctuations, a pre-processing phase may be used to establish a prior for the estimation, which is then fine tuned and updated during the main estimation process.
-For some noise parameters, such as the coherence time, it may be possible to perform estimation independently from the amplitude, by observing the system decohere.
-Several phases of single-parameter estimation can be more efficient than one phase of multi-parameter estimation.

-In the simulations performed for this paper, we consider an exponential damping model for decoherence (subsection \ref{sub:qsim}), and a constant coherence time.
-BAE learns this time in a pre-processing phase as described above.
-The process is similar to the approach used to learn the amplitude.
-Details on the estimation of noise in BAE are given in subsection \ref{sub:exp_design}.

-\subsection{Integration methods}
+\section{Integration Methods}

-The previous section discussed the strengths of Bayesian inference, and how they are tied to the probabilistic depiction of information.
+In section \ref{sec:BAE} we discussed the strengths of Bayesian inference, and how they are tied to the probabilistic depiction of information.
 It remains to discuss the specifics of this depiction, which are determinant for the realization of such strengths.

 In the general case, expression (\ref{eq:bayes}) yields an arbitrary distribution, meaning that an exact representation is not tractable.
 The authors of \cite{wang2021} work under a Gaussian assumption that remedies this.
 The downside of such an approach is that the limited expressibility may lead to the inference results' being wrongly captured, skewing the experimental choices and the final estimates in the wrong direction.
 While this may not be apparent in simple test cases, it becomes so once the models are sufficiently intricate.